Search waiting | Matsusada Precision

 Output Type: High-frequency AC voltage is necessary to efficiently generate a non-uniform electric field.

-Frequency/Waveform: A variable frequency function is important, as the optimal frequency (from several kHz to several MHz) must be selected according to the characteristics (dielectric constant) of the target particles.
-The ability to output various waveforms, such as sine and square waves, may also be required
+Frequency/Waveform: Variable frequency capability (kHz to MHz range) is essential, as the optimal frequency depends on the complex permittivity of the target particles.
+Support for various waveforms, such as sine and square waves, is also recommended.

 Matsusada Precision's Solutions: High-voltage amplifiers/fast high-voltage power supplies, which can freely output high-speed, high-voltage waveforms, strongly support dynamic EHD control experiments like dielectrophoresis.